Caterina Tarabotti: Biography

 The daughter of Stefano Bernardino of the late Marc'Antonio and of Maria Cadena, she was the penultimate and sixth daughter (out of 11 children) of Stefano Bernardino (1574-1642) and Maria Cadena (1575?-1649).
-She was baptized at San Pietro in Castello parish church, in the borough of Castello, in Venice, on the 15 June 1615.
+She was baptised at San Pietro in Castello parish church, in the borough of Castello, in Venice, on 15 June 1615.

 In 1617 she moved with her family to live near San Nicolò dei Tolentini, borough of Santa Croce, at the other edge of Venice, where her father run a manufacture of sublimates.

 There is no documentary evidence of her training as a painter at least in her family papers.
-However, painter Alessandro Varotari appears among the best men at her sister Lorenzina's wedding with Giacomo Pighetti, on 21 February 1640, when Caterina was then aged 25.
+However, painter Alessandro Varotari appears among the best men at her older sister Lorenzina's wedding with Giacomo Pighetti, on 21 February 1640, when Caterina was then aged 25.

-She remained single, since her family could not afford to pay a marital dowry for her, after having provider one also for her other sister Innocenza.
+She remained single, since her family could not afford to pay a marital dowry for her, after having provider one also for her youngest sister Innocenza.
 In 1647, aged 30, went living together with her sister Angela, a spinster aged 40, at some relative's place in Venice, as a lodger.
 In her will, written in the same year, her mother Maria nee Cadena left her the yearly income of 60 ducats, which would be the amount required to enter a convent as a nun.

-As a matter of fact, both Caterina and Angela Tarabotti entered eventually Corpus Domini nunnery in Vicenza as lodgers on 1st August 1648.
-Angela died there in 1685.
-Caterina left on 23 November 1650 and spent a period in Sant'Anna in Castello nunnery, where her sister, the proto-feminist well established writer suor Arcangela, died on 22 February 1652, possibly nursing her.
+As a matter of fact, both Caterina and Angela Tarabotti did enter eventually Corpus Domini nunnery in Vicenza, but they did not take the veil, staying as lodgers from 1 August 1648 onwards.
+Angela spent the rest of her life there, submitted to the law of strict enclosure without being a nun, and died there in 1685.
+Caterina left on 23 November 1650, moved back to Venice and spent a period in Sant'Anna in Castello nunnery, possibly as a volontary nurse, before her sister, the proto-feminist well established writer suor Arcangela, died there on 22 February 1652.

 In the following years, Caterina had to fight for her legal possessions against her brother Lorenzo (1610-1661) and his heirs.
 In 1674 she was living at Rio delle Chiovere, where her nephews Dario had rented her a flat at the symbolic price of 1 ducat per year, due to their debt with her of 850 ducats.